Grand Tetons

 Backpacking will not be an official part of this trip, but you could get a permit for a backpack adventure if you plan ahead and bring appropriate gear.
 A few details about permits, etc. are at Grand Tetons backpacking.
 People have booked a Cascade Canyon or Leigh Lake backcountry campsite for a small group to go backpacking (not as an official club event).

-In 2023, the backpackers camped near and hiked past masses of wildflowers in perfect bloom at the Cascade Canyon higher elevation in August:
+On the longer one, the backpackers camped near and hiked past masses of wildflowers in perfect bloom at the Cascade Canyon higher elevation in August:

 wildflowers growing along stream